-The Company is exposed to the risk arising from a successful cyber-attack through its service providers.
-The Company's service providers provide regular updates to the Board on any cyber security issues and how they are mitigating this risk.
+The Company is exposed to risk arising from a successful cyber-attack through its service providers.
+The Company requests of its service providers that they have appropriate safeguards in place to mitigate the risk of cyber-attacks (including minimising the adverse consequences arising from any such attack), that they provide regular updates to the Board on cyber security, and conduct ongoing monitoring of industry developments in this area.
 The Board is satisfied that the Company's service providers have the relevant controls in place to mitigate this risk.